The Double-Edged Sword of Narcissistic-Borderline Relationships

 If we turn to Proverbs again we see that this text written in the 4th century BC contains wisdom for the modern day as the next line contains the warning: “But the outcome is as bitter as wormwood.
 It is sharp like a double-edged sword.”
 Proverbs 5 vs 4.

-If you are in any kind of toxic relationship you need to either get out of it or take responsibility for your part in it and work on it through counselling, coaching, prayer, reading and retreats.
+If you are in any kind of toxic relationship you need to either get out of it or take responsibility for your part in it and work on it through counselling, coaching, prayer, personal journaling, reading and retreats.